answebdev/shoppies/README.md

 ### Loading Spinner

 A separate spinner component was created to let the user know that something is happening if the API does not respond right away.
+A gif is used for the spinner.

 ```
 import React from 'react';